0xvpr/SCCT-Trainer/README.md

 supports it.

 ### How it works ( NEEDS UPDATE )
-Compiling the source & header files with the <code>-shared</code> option will yield an injectable DLL file.
 Use any DLL injector that you are comfortable with to inject the file into the <code>splintercell3.exe</code> process.
-a resize-able console will pop up letting you know what hacks are available as well as their respective status.
+A resize-able console will pop up letting you know what hacks are available as well as their respective status.

 The hacks written are:
 - Press <code>Numpad 1</code> to toggle God Mode